 Face-to-face conversations are filled with personality, emotion, and even surprises.
 When appropriate, incorporating these quirks can make interacting with Alexa feel more like having a conversation.

 Conversations are not isolated occurrences.
 They build on previous questions and answers, whether from five minutes ago or five days ago.
 When appropriate, voice-first experiences should account for prior context to make the conversation more engaging and relevant to the user.

 There are many other layers to creating natural conversational experiences.
 For example, you should present only the most relevant information needed in a concise and simple way.
 Then, gradually build on the user’s response with follow-up questions and information.
 Also, remember that we often use many combinations of words and phrases to mean the same thing.
 Sometimes we ask imprecise questions.
 Sometimes we tell jokes.
 A well designed voice experience becomes a conversation when it takes all of these elements into account.

 There are many elements to voice design, but you don’t need to be an expert to start designing and building voice experiences.
-The Alexa Skills Kit (ASK) is a collection of self-service APIs, tools, documentation, and code samples that makes it easier to start building Alexa skills.
-Skills are like apps for Alexa, enabling customers to perform everyday tasks or engage with your content naturally with voice.
+The Alexa Skills Kit (ASK) is a collection of self-service APIs and tools for making Alexa skills.
+Skills are like apps for Alexa, enabling customers to engage with your content or services naturally with voice.

-Join hundreds of thousands of developers who are building Alexa skills to engage and delight customers on more than 100 million Alexa-enabled devices.
+Join hundreds of thousands of developers who are building Alexa skills to engage and delight customers on hundreds of millions of Alexa devices.